obrm/ai-hashtags-extractor/README.md

-# AI Keyword Extractor
+# AI Hashtags Extractor

-This is a simple tool built with React and Chakra UI that uses the Open AI [chat completion API](https://platform.openai.com/docs/guides/completion) to extract the best keywords from any given text.
+This is a simple tool built with React and Chakra UI that uses the Open AI [chat completion API](https://platform.openai.com/docs/guides/completion) to extract the best hashtags from any given text.

 <div style="text-align:center">
 <img src="screenshot.png" width="500">